d2osborn/Power-Outages/README.md

 The next step I took was combining the columns `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into one `OUTAGE.START` timestamp column, and the same for `OUTAGE.RESTORATION`.
 I did this to reduce the number of columns and make the date and time information easier to manage as a single entity.
 As a result I dropped the original `DATE` and `TIME` columns for both `START` and `RESTORATION`.

 Then, I changed the data types of each column to ensure that each column has its correct respective null type and data type.
 This allows me to perform manipulations on the columns without encountering errors due to incorrect types.

+Below is the head of the cleaned `power_outage` dataframe.

 <iframe
   src="assets/total-sales-per-year.html"